mdbootstrap/mdb-ui-kit/docs/migration.md

 - Switched from `px` to `rem` as our primary CSS unit.
 - Global font-size increased from `14px` to `16px`.
 - Switched Javascript to ES6 classes
-- Globally switched MDB variables and classes to the prefix `bmd-` to avoid confusion with Bootstrap variables.
+- Globally switched BMD variables and classes to the prefix `bmd-` to avoid confusion with Bootstrap variables.
 - Added strong scss-lint and eslint rules from Bootstrap
 - Adopted Bootstrap project organization and Build structure
-- Reference documentation is now synced from Bootstrap, rendered with MDB to show default rendering examples
+- Reference documentation is now synced from Bootstrap, rendered with BMD to show default rendering examples
 - File renaming to be equivalent to Bootstrap files

 ### Components